fermisda/webpie/docs/source/threads.rst

 Not Enough ?
 ------------

-Because you have full control over the Application and Handler classes, you can build more sophysticated inter-thread synchronization mechanisms to make your application more efficient.
+Because you have full control over the Application and Handler classes, you can build more sophisticated inter-thread synchronization mechanisms to make your application more efficient.